41° 08′ N, 08° 36′ W

 3. Admire the blue tiles at Sao Bento Railway Station

-The Sao Bento Railway station is so much more than a regular rail way station.
+The Sao Bento Railway Station is so much more than a regular railway station.
 The huge entrance walls are decorated with around 20.000 traditional hand-painted blue tiles, called ‘azulejo’.
 They tell the story of Porto’s history and various battles.
 You can find these tiles almost everywhere in the city, but this is really one of the places to see these beautiful typical tiles in their full glory.

 Tip: You can discover the old city center during a guided walking tour.
 A local guide will tell you more about the history of the city and its monuments.
 During such a tour, you will visit medieval buildings, the Clérigos Tower, and the Sao Bento Railway Station.